TJANGEL/Website_Scraper/README.md

 # Website_Scraper

-One Paragraph of project description goes here
+MongoDB web scraper for scraping articles off of https://tutorialzine.com/.

+User has the ability to see the most recent articles posted on the website, a summary of the article, as well as a link to the article.

+User can save specific articles and make comments on them.

+Option to clear all away all the scraped articles and start fresh / all saved articles and comments will remain on the saved articles page.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### npm install packages